Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined for 56.5 points just twice this season.
+- Cincinnati and its opponents have combined for 56.5 points -- this matchup's over/under -- just twice this season.

-- The combined points per game average of the two teams, 77.8, is 21.3 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 77.8, is 21.3 points greater than Saturday's over/under.

-- This contest's total is 16.9 points more than the 39.6 these two squads combine to surrender per game this season.
+- The 39.6 combined points per game that these two squads have allowed this season are 16.9 fewer than the 56.5 total in this contest.

 - Bearcats games have an average total of 51.0 points this season, 5.5 fewer than Saturday's over/under.